-The scenic rewards of this seldom travelled trail are quite incredible, with rare close-up views of Gauri Shanker (7145m) and Menlungste (7181m) along with stunning panoramas east to Everest and the peaks of the Khumbu.
-The villages are completely unspoiled, the forests pristine, and the people encountered spontaneous and hospitable.
-A remote and wild land in contrast with the tourist routes of the Khumbu.
+The scenic rewards of this seldom traveled trail are quite incredible, with rare close-up views of Gauri Shanker (7145m) and Menlungste (7181m) along with stunning panoramas east of Everest and the peaks of the Khumbu.
+The villages are completely unspoiled, the forests pristine, and the people encountered spontaneity and hospitable.
+A remote and wildland in contrast with the tourist routes of the Khumbu.
 This trip is our signature “off the beaten track” and “away from everyone” adventure, culminating in climbs of Ramdung (5930m) and Parchamo (6187m).
 This trip provides the opportunity to successfully summit 2 Himalayan peaks with a warm-up climb of Ramdung leading into Parchamo.

-After breakfast at Hotel followed by a morning sightseeing tour around Kathmandu.
+After breakfast at the Hotel followed by a morning sightseeing tour around Kathmandu.
 Afternoon at leisure.
-Our staff will be available in the afternoon to assist any guests that may need to make last minute purchases.
+Our staff will be available in the afternoon to assist any guests that may need to make last-minute purchases.

-Today we enjoy an acclimatisation day in and around Beding.
-We’ll hike part way up the Malung-La pass (5616 m) and take in stunning views of more than 20 snowy peaks, streams and glaciers.
+Today we enjoy an acclimatization day in and around Beding.
+We’ll hike partway up the Malung-La pass (5616 m) and take in stunning views of more than 20 snowy peaks, streams, and glaciers.
 Overnight at Beding (3690 m).